Skip to main content

 Architecture

 The CLI connects to the running Peers desktop app via a local WebSocket (Socket.IO).
 On first launch, the app writes an auth token to ~/peers/cli/cli-auth.json that the CLI uses to authenticate.
-All data operations go through the same RPC layer the app's renderer uses, so the CLI has the same capabilities as the UI.
+Local operations use the desktop RPC layer.
+Remote operations use that desktop as a headless bridge to a versioned System Device Operations or System Logs contract over an existing verified device connection.

 Configuration is stored at ~/peers/cli-config.json.